-The membership of the Committee with full voting rights consists of twelve members elected by the Senate from the University tenure-line and career-line faculty members other than ex officio members of the Senate.
+The membership of the Committee with full voting rights consists of twelve members elected by the Senate from the University Tenure-line and eCareer-line faculty members other than ex officio members of the Senate.
 As with Senate standing committees generally, the terms of voting faculty members are three years and staggered so that an approximately equal number are elected each year, the Senate President or designee is an ex officio nonvoting member, and elections of faculty members and appointment and confirmation of Committee officers proceed as described in [Parts III-D-3 and III-E].

-See a special provision in Policy 6-010 (/academics/6-010.php) that student representatives may be asked to serve with the Committee to consider a particular matter addressing substantial issues that involve students.
+See a special provision in Policy 6-010 that student representatives may be asked to serve with the Committee to consider a particular matter addressing substantial issues that involve students.